JeongHwaSik/Zero-Shot-Classification-Challenge/README.md

 |0.88172|2517.76|ViT-bigG-14-CLIPA-336|Datacomp1b|“{class}”|
 |0.87061|2517.76|ViT-bigG-14-CLIPA-336|Datacomp1b|“a photo of {class}”|

-Here are the other experimental results.
+Here is the other experimental results below.
 The first two rows show the results of weighted averaging the final layers from two different image encoders.
 (This is inspired by WiSE-FT paper.)
 Unsurprisingly, the results demonstrated that weighted averaging two different linear layers had nearly the same effect as averaging the output performance of two models.
 The third and fourth rows present the results of ensembling all prompts provided [here](https://github.com/openai/CLIP/blob/main/notebooks/Prompt_Engineering_for_ImageNet.ipynb), which outperformed using only a single prompt.
-So in section 3.2, I attempted to add some useful manual prompts through trial and error.
+So as a next step, I attempted to add some useful manual prompts through trial and error.
+(See section 3-2)

 |Top-1 Acc.|# Params.
 (M)|CLIP Model|Pretrained|Prompt tuning|
 |---|---|---|---|---|